-- An Exterior Lighting Design Report (see typical example in Appendix F, Figure 1).
+- An Exterior Lighting Design Report (see typical example in Appendix H, Figure 1 & Figure 2).
 This report should state the design class and associated parameters and should demonstrate how these parameters have been achieved.
 It should also provide details of the proposed lantern(s) and column types etc. - 2.
-If different elements of the development are to be designed to different classes ( e.g. P3 within the estate and M3 on the exterior road cartilage), then a separate report should be forwarded for each element indicating that the appropriate Class standards have been achieved.
-(The use of a grid system to combine two separate designs within one report would also be acceptable). - 3.
-Lighting layout drawings to a scale of 1:500, on a scheme layout background on either A0 or A1 or A2 drawing (depending on the development size), inclusive of a plot of lux contours.
-In the case of a development with elements designed to separate classes, the lux drawings should be combined in a single layout drawing.
-The lux contours should be such to demonstrate that the minimum design lux level (Emin)has been achieved in all locations where lighting is required and should also show the lux contours at 1.5,3,5,10,15,20 lux etc. - 4.
-Luminaire Schedule using CLO wattages, and lumen outputs (see sample in Appendix H, Figure 2) - 5.
-Appropriate Standard Construction Details (SCD's); - 6.
-PL ducting layout drawings (see sample in Appendix H, Figure 3). - 7.
-Details of proposed columns , brackets, and lanterns.
+If different elements of the development are to be designed to different classes (e.g. P3 within the estate and M3 on the exterior road cartilage), then a separate report or a separate grid should be forwarded for each element indicating that the appropriate Class standards have been achieved.

+- 3. Lighting layout drawings to a scale of 1:500, on a scheme layout background on either A0 or A1 or A2 drawing (depending on the development size, but preferably all on one drawing), inclusive of a plot of lux contours showing the minimum lux level, 3, 5, 10, 15, 20....lux, as appropriate.
+In the case of a development with elements designed to separate classes, the lux drawings should be combined in a single layout drawing. - 4.
+The lux contour lines shall be of a colour and intensity that makes them easily identifiable from the background road/boundary/ducting lines and individual spot lux levels shall be omitted from the drawing to avoid clutter.
+The lux contours should be such to demonstrate that the minimum design lux level (Emin)has been achieved in all locations where lighting is required.
+In Floodlighting situations the lux contours must not be cut off at the boundary of the site as they are required to assess the likely light spill into adjacent properties. - 5.
+The applicant shall either include proposed tree locations on the Public lighting drawing to demonstrate that no trees are to be planted within 10m of a public light or vice-versa shall impose the public lighting locations on the Landscape drawings with a 10m radius circle around each light to demonstrate that the clear zone wont be breached by tree foliage. - 6.
+The applicant shall aim to site public lighting columns in public ground, and where appropriate columns shall be located on the boundaries between properties and not in locations where could affect the potential to extend driveways in the future. - 7.
+Appropriate Standard Construction Details (SCD's); - 8.
+PL ducting layout drawings (see sample in Appendix H, Figure 3) showing proposed micro-pillar locations and detailing which lights are associated with which micropillar circuit. - 9.
+Details of proposed Lanterns, brackets and columns. - 10.
+The requirements associated with applications involving floodlighting are further expanded on within Chapter 19 of this document.